awsdocs/aws-iot-docs/developerguide/thing-groups.md

 # Thing Groups<a name="thing-groups"></a>

 Thing groups allow you to manage several things at once by categorizing them into groups\.
 Groups can also contain groups — you can build a hierarchy of groups\.
-You can attach a policy to a parent group and it will be inherited by its child groups, and by all of the things in the group and in its child groups as well\.
+You can attach a policy to a parent group and it is inherited by its child groups, and by all of the things in the group and in its child groups\.
 This makes control of permissions easy for large numbers of things\.

 Here are the things you can do with thing groups:
 + Create, describe or delete a group\.